 - Texas Children’s Hospital Skeletal Dysplasia Clinic and Baylor College of Medicine Department of Molecular and Human Genetics, Houston, TX

-- Administrative Director and Principal Investigator, Brittle Bone Disorders Consortium Rare Disease Clinical Research Center, Baylor College of Medicine and Texas Children’s Hospital, Houston, TX
+- Clinical Team Liaison and Principal Investigator, Brittle Bone Disorders Consortium Rare Disease Clinical Research Center, Baylor College of Medicine and Texas Children’s Hospital, Houston, TX

 Laura Tosi, MD

-- Children’s National Health System, George Washington University School of Medicine and Health Sciences, Washington, DC
+- Associate Professor of Orthopaedics and Pediatrics, George Washington University School of Medicine and Health Sciences, Washington, DC.

-- Principal Investigator, Children’s Research Institute (CRI), Center for Genetic Medicine Research (CGMR), Children’s National Medical Center, Washington, DC
+- Principal Investigator, Children’s Research Institute (CRI), Center for Genetic Medicine Research (CGMR), Children’s National Hospital, Washington, DC.

 David Vernick, MD